top of page

 The competition has two rounds:

-Poster submissionproject ideas must be submitted before midnight CST on May the 5th of 2024 via the OSIP platform.
-This first deliverable is a poster, which must follow the Space for Sustainability Award poste template.
+Poster submission: project ideas must be submitted before midnight CST on May the 4th of 2025 via our submission platform.
+This first deliverable is a poster, which must follow the European Space for Sustainability Award poster template.
 These submissions will be evaluated by a committee of ESA experts who will shortlist a maximum of 15 projects for the second round.

 Paper submission: candidates that are shortlisted for round two will be asked to submit a paper with a more detailed approach to their project idea.
 The report will be evaluated by a high-level jury.
 Winners and the special mention of the jury will be notified via e-mail during the summer.

-The winner and special mention of the jury will be asked to prepare a presentation for the EISC 2024.
+The winner and special mention of the jury will be asked to prepare a presentation for the EISC 2025, in September.

 Relevant dates: